Universal Upper Bound on Ergotropy and No-Go Theorem by the Eigenstate Thermalization Hypothesis

+For bosonic systems, we need to take into account the lack of limitation on the local number of particles.
+Our results can be generalized to the Bose--Hubbard model using recent work on information propagation in interacting boson systems~\cite{kuwaharaEffectiveLightCone2024}.
+A detailed discussion on these generalizations is made in Supplemental Material~\cite{suppl}.

-\paragraph{Conclusion and outlooks} In this Letter, we have shown that work that can be extracted from a system is bounded by local athermality and local entropy decrease.
-In many-body systems, our results demonstrate that in addition to non-equilibrium properties, the \emph{information} stored in the system can also serve as a resource for work extraction.
+\paragraph{Conclusion and outlooks} In this Letter, we have shown that work that can be extracted from a system is bounded from above by local athermality and local entropy decrease.
+In many-body systems, our results demonstrate that in addition to nonequilibrium properties, the \emph{information} stored in the system can also serve as a resource for work extraction.
 Moreover, through the short-time evolution by a time-dependent Hamiltonian with short-range interactions, no extensive work can be extracted from energy eigenstates if the ETH holds.
 This result is consistent with previous numerical studies~\cite{kanekoWorkExtractionSingle2019,babaWorkExtractabilityEnergy2023} on specific systems where the ETH is \emph{believed} to hold.
-In contrast, our work rigorously shows that the ETH prohibits work extraction for general interacting systems.
+In contrast, this Letter rigorously shows that the ETH prohibits work extraction for general interacting systems.

+While we briefly discussed lower bounds for ergotropy in the previous section, it is highly nontrivial to obtain a concrete expression for the lower bound except when the equality is achieved.
+Such a study potentially leads to a generalization of information thermodynamics in many-body physics.

+Another interesting extension is the no-go theorem in a long-time regime.
+Whether our derivation of the second law can be extended to the long-time regime deserves further study.
+Under appropriate additional assumptions, Corollary~\ref{cor:MITE_means_passive} is expected to hold in the long-time regime because the system relaxes to local equilibrium in a very short time~\cite{reimannTypicalFastThermalization2016} and hydrodynamics is applicable when the initial state is in local equilibrium~\cite{hayataRelativisticHydrodynamicsQuantum2015}.
+Such behavior of many-body systems in the short-time regime is also experimentally accessible.~\cite{leObservationHydrodynamizationLocal2023}.